agakesik/feedback_app/README.md

 ### Project backstory

-As trainers for roller derby team [Warsaw Hellcats Roller Girls](http://www.warsawhellcats.com/) (and later other Warsaw teams) we need to be aware of skill level of all skaters on trainings.
+As coaches for roller derby team [Warsaw Hellcats Roller Girls](http://www.warsawhellcats.com/) (and later other Warsaw teams) we need to be aware of skill level of all skaters on trainings.
 Additionally every skater, that wants to be rosted for a game has to be eligible: they have to pass ["Minimum Skills Requirements"](https://resources.wftda.org/education/skater-training/)

-Because of this we recently started rating our skaters on their skills (those listed in requirements + some additional that we decided were crucial as well) using these guildelines:
+Because of this we recently started rating our skaters on their skills (those listed in requirements + some additional that we decided were crucial as well) using these guidelines:

 * each skater is to be ranked on 1 of 4 levels: "0 contact", "minor contact", "full contact", "playing"